 Right-over-Left starting knot

-You could also retain the same starting knot and choose any of the remaining "Good Techniques" in the table, which corresponds to changing your finishing bow.
-This might involve passing something around the back instead of around the front or vice versa, or doing something on the left side instead of the right side or vice versa.
+You could also retain the same starting knot and choose any of the remaining “Reef Knot” techniques in the above flowchart.
+This might involve passing something around the back instead of around the front or vice versa, or doing something on the left side instead of the right side or vice versa – or even learning a completely different knot.
 However, most people will find it easier to re-learn the simple action of the starting knot than to re-learn the more complex actions of the finishing bow.

 Important Note for Parents / Teachers